ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 ```

-> when this is clicked, if it is not current, then start this button
+> When this sprite is clicked, if it is not current, then start this button
 ```
  when this sprite clicked
  if <not <(CURRENT BUTTON) = [1]>> then